silvercrypto888/platinum_ecosystem/README.md

 Future simple guides could feature various Token-2022 Extensions.
 These extensions are very powerful, and they allow beginner devs to very quickly create tokens with features such as interest rates, soulbound (non-transferable) properties, transfer fees, and so on!

-If you are inetresting in learning to launch tokens with moderately sophisticated behavior, then _stay tuned_.
+If you are interested in learning to launch tokens with moderately sophisticated behavior, then _stay tuned_.

 _Disclaimer: All scripts are highly experimental and have not been thoroughly tested.
 Please use them with caution._